matthewroy01/matthewroy01.github.io/capstoneblog.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other than that, I have some responsibility to oversee the work of my discipline members.
 It's not enforced too strongly, but sometimes programming tasks are set to "Feedback" instead of "Complete" for me to review their completeness.
 Additionally, I manage the repository at the end of each sprint to merge everyone's work by messaging individual people on our Discord to make sure no work is lost.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A major struggle I've had as a lead is task creation.
 Generally, it's been a struggle trying to come up with enough tasks for all of the programmers on the team and I usually struggle to come up with task ideas.
-To solve this issue, us programmers have met with the programming faculty during a discipline review to discuss potential tools, which we are now either working on or have in the backlog to work on during task droughts (although not having tasks to do immediately probably isn't too bad and means that we're on the right track).
+To solve this issue, us programmers have met with the programming faculty during a discipline review to discuss potential tools, which we are now either working on or have in the backlog to work on during task droughts (although not having tasks to do probably isn't too bad and means that we're eitger on the right track or ahead of the game).

 ---
 ---